House GOP Moves to Slash Buttigieg's Salary to $1

 Rep. Marjorie Taylor Greene, R-Ga., introduced the measure, which passed as an amendment to the 2024 Transportation, Housing, and Urban Development Appropriations Act via voice vote, reported Breitbart.

-Greene made her intentions clear on X, describing the move as an attempt to effectively "fire" the former Democratic presidential candidate due to what she perceived as his misuse of taxpayer dollars.
+Greene made her intentions clear on X, describing the move as an attempt to effectively "fire" the former Democrat presidential candidate due to what she perceived as his misuse of taxpayer dollars.

 She accused Buttigieg of staging fake bike rides to the White House and using taxpayer-funded "private planes" for awards related to LGBTQ rights, stating that American taxpayers should not bear the burden of funding his extravagant "trips or salary."